saarasio/enroute/README.md

 ### Extend using Global HTTP Filters and Route Filters

-You can associate additional plugin/filter like functionality at global level or route level using filters.
+You can associate additional plugin/filter functionality at global level or route level.

 Filters/Plugins are supported for both Kubernetes Ingress Gateway and Standalonge Gateway.